End of year writing prompts | Goodbye school, hello summer!

 2. Easy Peasy!

-Think of something that was hard for you at the beginning of the school year but seems much easier to you now.
+Think of something that was hard for you at the beginning of the school year.
+But after a year of homeschooling, it seems much easier to you now.
 Write about what happened along the way that made this challenging activity or subject suddenly make sense or become fun or interesting.

 3. A Letter of Regrets

 Admit it.
-This was not your best school year.
+This was not your best school year of homeschooling.
 Maybe you argued or complained too much, or you always made a big fuss when you didn’t get your way.
 Maybe you did schoolwork or chores with a bad attitude.
-Perhaps you often teased or provoked a younger brother or sister or caused trouble in class or in your homeschool.
+Perhaps you often teased or provoked a younger brother or sister or caused trouble in co-op class or in your homeschool.

 Write a letter of apology to one person in your family (or to a teacher).
 Confess the ways you hurt or offended them, apologize, ask for their forgiveness, and explain how you will try to behave differently in the future.